 Alexander Payne, cinephile

 Alexander participated in a number of events here in Madison, some associated with the Wisconsin Film Festival and others with the Department of Communication Arts.
-These began with a session of our divisional film colloquium, which began with David and Alexander in discussion onstage (right) and then opened for questions from the faculty and graduate students.
+The first was a session of our divisional film colloquium, which began with David and Alexander in discussion onstage (right) and then opened for questions from the faculty and graduate students.

 The conversation began with Alexander recalling how he fell in love with movies, which he reckons happened at about the age of four.
 He watched mainly older movies.
 In those days there were rival houses in his hometown of Omaha.
 His father owned a restaurant in Omaha, and for some reason one of his suppliers, Kraft, gave him a regular-8mm movie projector.
 Alexander started collecting films, buying prints initially from the now defunct Castle company and later from the still functioning Blackhawk Films.